Introduction to Art, Media and law

 Lens Based Practices

-A resource of writing on photography and video art.
+A resource on writing on photography, its history and its